raihanvaheed/Resu.Me/README.md

 ### Match jobs
 Takes an indeed query and a resume and produces the jobs which are a best match (kinda like keyword analysis but to a shit ton of jobs)

+Note: The Java front end and Python Scripts are not fully integrated as of now, however the individual python scripts all work